zendive/browser-api-monitor/README.md

 - requestIdleCallback
 - cancelIdleCallback

-##### Note:
+> [!NOTE]

-- while measuring performance of your code – consider disabling this extension as it may affect the results.
+> While measuring performance of your code – consider disabling this extension as it may affect the results.

 <details>
   <summary> <strong>Example</strong> </summary>